Click Here To Search TMS Providers in Your Area

 Separate areas of our brains control different tasks, such as memory or impulse control.
 Thanks to imaging technology, researchers know which areas of the brain do not work as well in cases of depression.
 What TMS does is stimulate these areas to bring them “back to life” in a sense.
 This increased activity allows the brain to rebuild key neuropathways so that the patient feels fewer of the symptoms of depression.

-There are few side effects associated with TMS.
+There are minimal side effects associated with TMS.
 After their first few treatments, some patients have a slight headache, which they can treat with OTC analgesics.
 Around ten percent of patients experience mild pain or tingling in the scalp, which you can treat with pain relievers.
-Patients are required to wear earplugs during a session to protect their hearing.
+It is recommended that patients wear earplugs during a session to protect their hearing.

 This list of side effects is far less than what many patients experience when they take antidepressants long-term.